 Many of the aspects of your cookbook can be personalized.
 This includes fonts, colors, layouts, and other page options.
-To explore options for a particular page, head to the "Design" tab.
+To explore options for a particular page, click the "Edit" button (pencil icon) and head to the "Design" tab.

 - Start Global, Tweak Local - Start with editing the "All Pages" style level.
 It will give your cookbook a consistent look and feel.
 Then override individual pages where you need to.